843 355-6262

 Robert Francis “Frank” Small, Jr., 60, passed away at his home on March 23rd, 2024.

 Robert was born August 29, 1963, in Lake City, SC the son of the late Robert Francis Small, Sr. and Laura Easler Small Howell.
 He proudly served in the Army and National Guard.
 Mr. Small was a member of Greeleyville Baptist Church.
 Robert loved his Lord first and family second.
 His third love was his music.
-Robert was so proud of his two children Zachary and Nicole.
+Robert was so proud of his two children Zackary and Nicole.
 He loved being a member of Redemption Crossing band, playing and singing in church, and writing and recording his own music.
 This made him so happy.

-Surviving Mr. Small are: his son, Zachary Ryan Small of San Antonio, Texas; daughter, Laura Nicole Small of Virginia; a sister, Sherry Small (Rooster) Cannon of North Charleston; two nephews, Rhame B. “Chip” Cannon and Matthew Easler Cannon; aunts, Rose Easler and Nell Easler; and many cousins.
+Surviving Mr. Small are: his son, Zackary Ryan Small of San Antonio, Texas; daughter, Laura Nicole Small of Virginia; a sister, Sherry Small (Rooster) Cannon of North Charleston; two nephews, Rhame B. “Chip” Cannon and Matthew Easler Cannon; aunts, Rose Easler and Nell Easler; and many cousins.
 In addition to his mother and father, Robert was preceded in death by his stepfather, James Armond Howell.
 The family would like to extend a special thank you to Rose Easler and Sandy Byrdic for all their love and care.

 A visitation will be held on Friday, April 12th, 2024 at 1:00 PM at Greeleyville Baptist Church with a memorial service following at 2:00 PM.
 Memorials may be made to Greeleyville Baptist Church, PO Box 276, Greeleyville, SC 29056.
 Online condolences may be sent to the family on the obituaries page at www.WilliamsburgFuneralHome.com